dxczi/dxczi-dots/README.md

 # dxczi-dots
+## Based on JaKooLit Hyprland

-My personal dot configs on Archbased systems (EndeavourOS, CachyOS) using Hyperland, as a complete beginner.
+Personalized install files and dot configs based on JaKooLit.
+Meant for Arch, Fedora, and NixOS systems using Hyperland.